syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Working-with-Bookmarks.md

 </table>

-> Note:
+N> Due to MS Word’s behavior, you cannot replace the Multi Section bookmark content into table bookmark.

-> * Due to MS Word’s behavior, you cannot replace the Multi Section bookmark content into table bookmark.
+N>
-> * Use for loop when replacing all the bookmarks in a document instead of foreach loop to avoid “collection modified exception”, as the Bookmarks collection is modified internally by preserving bookmark position once after replacing.
+N> Use for loop when replacing all the bookmarks in a document instead of foreach loop to avoid “collection modified exception”, as the Bookmarks collection is modified internally by preserving bookmark position once after replacing.

 The following are the restrictions on the Replace BookmarkContent methods such as,